-The Governing Board recognizes that suicide is a major cause of death among youth and should be taken seriously.
-In order to attempt to reduce suicidal behavior and its impact on students and families, the Superintendent or designee shall develop preventive strategies and intervention procedures.
+The Governing Board recognizes that suicide is a major leading cause of death among youth and should be taken seriously that school personnel who regularly interact with students are often in a position to recognize the warning signs of suicide and to offer appropriate referral and/or assistance.
+In order tTo attempt to reduce suicidal behavior and its impact on students and families, the Superintendent or designee shall develop preventive strategies and intervention procedures measures and strategies for suicide prevention, intervention, and postvention.

-The Superintendent or designee may involve school health professionals, school counselors, administrators, other staff, parents/guardians, students, local health agencies and professionals, and community organizations in planning, implementing, and evaluating the district's strategies for suicide prevention and intervention.
+In developing measures and strategies for use by the district, #the Superintendent or designee may involve consult with school health professionals, school counselors, school psychologists, school social workers, administrators, other staff, parents/guardians, students, local health agencies, and mental health professionals, and community organizations. in planning, implementing, and evaluating the district's strategies for suicide prevention and intervention.